ncl-icb-analytics/snowflake-ontoserver-api/README.md

 ### Governance Considerations

-We recommend using a dedicated `EXTERNAL_ACCESS` database for hosting external integrations because:
+We recommend using a dedicated `EXTERNAL_ACCESS` database.

-- **Centralized Management**: All external API integrations and their dependencies are in one location
-- **Security Governance**: Easier to audit and manage external network access permissions
-- **Access Control**: Simplified role-based access management for external data sources
-- **Monitoring**: Streamlined tracking of external API usage and costs
-- **Compliance**: Clear separation of external vs internal data sources for regulatory purposes
+While you can use any database name, keeping external access integrations together simplifies governance.

+All schema-level objects related to this integration will be placed in a `ONTOSERVER` schema.

 While you can use any database name, keeping external access integrations together simplifies governance and operational oversight.